10-07-2020

-Architecture once lauded for being modern and forward-thinking has been neglected for over 50 years.
-The lakes that were created to manufacture a serene environment have been ill-treated.
-Waterways that were built to manage the floodplains have been reclaimed by wildlife.
-A man-made space, now filled with litter and other waste; the remnants of a dream estate are slowly sinking into the soft marshland.
-It began hopefully; an exclusive housing estate for 60,000 people.
+Architecture that was once lauded for being modern and forward-thinking, the estate of Thamesmead has undergone vast redevelopment to accommodate the widening commuter belt.
+The remnants of a dream, slowly sinking into the soft marshland.
+It was built hopefully, an exclusive housing estate for 60,000 people.
 Potential residents were vetted for their suitability.
-A school and other amenities followed soon after the first people moved into their homes.
-Hopes for Thamesmead began to wane and resident numbers failed to reach the targeted, lofty heights.
-The Greater London Council, the lead developer, would begin to scale back their hopes for Thamesmead in 1986.
+Soon after the first people moved into their homes, a school and other amenities followed.
+Yet hopes for Thamesmead began to wane and resident numbers failed to reach their targeted, lofty heights.
+The Greater London Council, the lead developer, would start to scale back their hopes for Thamesmead in 1986.
 Costs began to rise.
-Homeowners who had lived on the estate for less than a decade were forced into managing their own futures.
+Homeowners who had lived on the estate for less than a decade were forced into managing their futures.
 Stranded on the marshes of Erith with promises of further amenities becoming improbable, crime began to thrive in the darkened underpasses and unkempt alleyways.

 Thamesmead was one setting used by Stanley Kubrick for his film adaptation of the Anthony Burgess novel, A Clockwork Orange.
 Alex puts his fellow droogs in their place by fighting with them in the murky, stagnant waters of Southmere Lake.
 Many people see the selection of Thamesmead as significant.
 For Kubrick, it was just one location that suited the narrative he was conveying.
 The dystopian socialist future was reflected in the brutal tower blocks, concrete overpasses and man-made lakes.
 Filming began only a couple of years after residents moved in, displaying how rapidly the estate fell out of favour with the masses.
 Three years after the release of the film, Greater London Council released a promotional film called ‘Living in Thamesmead’.
 The video documented livelihood in a diverse and thriving space.
 The concrete coldness of Thamesmead was overlooked.
 Instead, optimism was evident.
 The beautiful waterways were to be used for sailing; a spine road would connect the new estate with Barking and Woolwich; the needs of young people were to be at the forefront of all community plans.
 Housing, infrastructure and further provisions were boasted.
 Early residents proudly exhibit their immaculate living quarters and outdoor space.
 These hopes were never truly realised.